 The President must file a disclosure statement providing notification of financial interests held by the President or the President's family members using the form prescribed by the Vice Chancellor for Finance.
 This notification is a continuing obligation and the President must promptly submit a new or amended statement when there is a change in information previously reported or there is new information to report.

-4. Conflict of Interest Disclosure Obligation for Officers and Employees Involved in Procurement or Contract Management
+4. Conflict of Interest Disclosure Obligation for Officers and Employees related to Purchasing and Contracting